After taking time to gather input on what's needed in a new superintendent, the St. Paul School District is now seeking applicants for the job.

 Candidates have until March 8 to apply.

-Craig Morris, of Ray and Associates, said Tuesday that school board members then will work privately and independently to review materials from as many as 13 semifinalists, with the goal of identifying three finalists whose names will be announced between March 23 and 25.
+Craig Morris, of Ray and Associates, said this week that school board members then will work privately and independently to review materials and videos from as many as 13 semifinalists, with the goal of identifying three finalists whose names will be announced between March 23 and 25.

 Still to be determined will be the schedule for community meetings with the finalists and the day on which the board will select the district's new leader.